UPPMAX/naiss_intro_python/docs/sessions/variables_expressions_and_statements_2.md

     Additionally, to make sure the equation is calculated correctly, plenty of parentheses were used.

-### Exercise 2: the modulo operator
+## Exercise 2: the modulo operator

-!!!- info "Learning outcomes"

-    - practice the modulo operator
-    - practice converting a simple text question to Python code

 Read the following sections of
 [How to Think Like a Computer Scientist: Learning with Python 3](https://openbookproject.net/thinkcs/python/english3e/index.html):